 As much as you may love wearing make up, you should always make sure that you have a good skincare regime (i.e. taking your make up off at night) and the same goes for your make up brushes!
 Now, I’m going to be brutally honest here and say that I am actually quite dreadful at remembering to clean them.
-Whenever I remember it’s when I’m cleaning my teeth and getting ready for bed or I am getting ready to go somewhere or going away and taking the brushes with me and therefore waiting hours for brushes to dry is far from ideal!
-I have tried before of washing them and just using my hands to apply make up but the trouble is with this is that I have become so accustomed to using brushes that I honestly feel like I’ve forgotten how to use my fingers to apply make up.
+Whenever I remember it’s when I’m cleaning my teeth and getting ready for bed or I am getting ready to go somewhere or going away and taking the brushes with me and therefore waiting hours for brushes to dry is far from ideal.
+I have tried washing them before and just using my hands to apply make up but the trouble is with this is that I have become so accustomed to using brushes that I honestly feel like I’ve forgotten how to use my fingers to apply make up.
 Lame excuse, I know!
 This then results in me thinking, “I’ll get round to it soon!” and me leaving it until they are just visibly too dirty to use and resulting in me having to soak them overnight and wait for several days for them to dry properly.

 I’m not sure what baby shampoos other bloggers can recommend but in my experience I found it didn’t really work so decided to use my washing up liquid instead.
 Unfortunately this resulted in my brushes becoming slightly damaged due to the strength of the liquid (As much as it’s great for your dishes, don’t use Fairy liquid on your brushes!).
 A couple of months ago I was having a browse in Superdrug and came across the Lottie Soap Star Solid Brush Cleanser.
-I wasn’t in my local Superdrug which doesn’t have a stand for the Lottie brand so I had never actually seen it before.
+As my local Superdrug which doesn’t have a stand for the Lottie brand so I had never actually seen it before.
 So if like me, you are unsure what they have to offer in their range, it varies from nail polish, make up brushes to cleaning kits for nails and brushes.
-Despite not having read any reviews on the brand beforehand it does appear to be budget friendly prices so I decided to take the plunge and buy this Brush Cleanser as I needed something that I could trust to clean my brushes and to prevent breakouts.
+Despite not having read any reviews on the brand beforehand it does appear to be budget friendly prices so I decided to take the plunge and buy this brush cleanser as I needed something that I could trust to clean my brushes and to prevent breakouts.

-How does the Brush Cleanser work?
+How does the brush cleanser work?

-You may be wondering how this works and I can assure you that it is quite simple to use!
+You may be wondering how this works and I can assure you that it is quite simple to use.
 The best way to use it is over a sink with luke warm water running out of the tap, you need to make sure the water is not too hot in order to prevent damage to the brushes.
 The brush cleanser is essentially a solid bar of soap so you need to place it under the water to create a soapy lather.
 I then just swirled my brushes round on the top in a circular motion and then washed under the tap.
-I repeated this until I felt the brushes were clean.
+I then repeated this until I felt the brushes were clean.

 What did I think of the Lottie Star Solid Brush Cleanser?